What is Company Law in Nigeria?Abbakin

-For purpose of this section, we are going to look at what is a Company in Nigeria Law; following the provisions of the Companies and Allied Matters Act (CAMA) 1990, as amended.
+For purpose of this section, we are going to look at what is Company Law in Nigeria; following the provisions of the Companies and Allied Matters Act (CAMA) 1990, as amended.

-This post is designed to further the understanding of our dear readers about how to register their businesses in Nigeria.
+This post is designed to further the understanding of our dear readers, who want to register their businesses in Nigeria.
 In our previous articles, we learnt that a Company can be structured in different ways, such as: a sole proprietorship business, partnerships, Limited Liability Company, among others.

 What is a Company?